geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 I mean, I'll think about if there's a way to make it reproducible.
 For now, the thing I'm seeing is it started wrong, and all the metrics look fine.
 But an hour, two hours in, you suddenly get an app of less than that.
-So I think previously, people hacked around this by saying, you can...
+So I think previously, people hacked around this by saying, you can..
 This is how people previously do mixed precision training, that you can kind of undo your update if you have a or something like that.
 But at this point, I don't really want to change our model code.